KulyashDahiya/KulyashDahiya/README.md

 <!-- ## Hi there 👋 -->

- #### I'm a self taught Big Data Full Stack Developer 💻 who is always looking to grow and improve.
+ #### I'm a self taught Big Data Engineer 💻 who is always looking to grow and improve.
 I'm a passionate learner that is always eager to gain more experience.
 Currently a B.Tech student in Computer Science at NIET, Gr.Noida 🏫.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Data Engineering, Data Structures and Algorithms.
 - 🤝 Open for collaborations in ETL projects.